Jumperkables/tvqa_modality_bias/scripts/README.md

 # Scripts

+## If you're looking at the A-vs-C branch, you can disregard these scripts

 Some example scripts for running various experiments.
 We capture modality votes using a 'lanecheck' system.
 Visdom integration is supported.

 A few steps to observe:<br>